Louisiana Police Accused Of Using Fake ‘Antifa’ List To Harass Law-Abiding Citizens

 Most said that the police informed him that “releasing the document could ‘compromise’ an ongoing criminal investigation in which LSP anticipates arrests, and reveal the identity of its ‘Confidential Informant.”
 He claims that the list originated on 8chan and Stormfront, online platforms that have become known for being a breeding ground for Neo-Nazi, far-right ideas and conspiracy theories.

 Harvard Law School Lecturer, Thomas Frampton, has filed a lawsuit on behalf of Most so that he can gain access to the “Antifa” list.
+RT reports that the list contains the names of people who signed an anti-Trump petition.

 As we mentioned earlier, people have claimed that the state police in Louisiana might be taking “orders” from far-right groups because of their refusal to release the list.